 Verifying that your real estate agent has the proper credentials before working together is important.
 Ask about their education, licensing, and any other relevant qualifications.
 This will help ensure they’re qualified to help you with your real estate needs.

-When selling real estate, choosing a broker who is familiar with the locations, cities, and areas you’re interested in is important.
+When selling real estate, choosing the right commercial broker who is familiar with the locations, cities, and areas you’re interested in is important.
 After all, your broker will be the one who is responsible for marketing your property and negotiating the sale.
 If they don’t know the area well, they may not be able to get you the best price for your property.
 That’s why asking your broker about their experience with the locations, cities, and areas you’re interested in is always a good idea.

 4. Do You Have A Good Understanding Of The Local Market?

-A client should never hesitate to inquire about a broker’s experience in the sector, including past client referrals, industries served, property size, asset type, and anything else that seems relevant.
-When discussing job experience, it is usually preferable to emphasize the number of completed transactions rather than the length of time spent in a certain field.
+When discussing job experience, it is usually preferable to emphasize the number of completed transactions rather than the time spent in a certain field.
 It’s almost always preferable to have a continually active broker in the market rather than one who is only semi-active for a longer duration.

 5. Have You Worked With A Business Like Mine Before?